-Medical assistants can many duties to help out a healthcare office.
+Medical assistants have many duties to help out in a healthcare office.
 Trained in both clinical and clerical procedures, they support the medical staff and help administrators keep the medical office running smoothly.

 Providing good care is a team effort, and everyone plays a role.
 However, only medical assistants have the necessary skills to bridge the gap between the health and administrative aspects of medicine.
 At the heart of the healthcare team, they manage a wide range of clerical and clinical responsibilities.

 What Are the Clinical and Clerical Duties of a Medical Assistant?

 Medical assistants perform both clinical and clerical tasks.
 A few are purely administrative while some are solely clinical.
 Others are a blend of each, health-related tasks with a clerical component.
 Let’s look at the most common.

 Front office assistants make most of the routine appointments in a doctor’s office, but medical assistants schedule emergency visits.
 Working closely with doctors, they are trained on what patients need and which symptoms require urgent care.

 A clinical responsibility with an administrative component, the goal is to provide timely care without disrupting the schedule or delaying other patients.
 It requires a keen eye for resource management and awareness of the workflow within the office.

 Medical assistants escort patients to exam rooms, preparing them for their visit by wrapping up clinical and recordkeeping tasks before the provider arrives.

 A blended task, you’ll obtain their vital signs, review their medication list, and update allergy and demographic information while performing verbal screens for pain, depression, and home safety.
 The notes you take will be used by the doctor to make treatment decisions and by the back office for billing.

 Performing diagnostic tests is clinical responsibility with a clerical component.
 Whether it’s taking vital signs or doing EKGs, documenting the results is as important as doing the procedure for both billing and continuity of care.